 - The outer capsule is a Prebiotic.
 It contains punicalagins, which comes from Indian pomegranate.
-The gut transform these into powerful “metabolites” for the human body.
+The gut transforms these into powerful “metabolites” for the human body.

 Wait, what are metabolites?
 As bacteria do what they need to sustain themselves (e.g. their version of “eating”) they take bigger compounds and turn them into smaller compounds.
 So metabolites are simply small molecules and naturally formed as substances are broken down.
 Basically, metabolites are like bacterial poop: the end product of what they metabolize.

 The Seed formula was developed by the Seed team in conjunction with scientists and doctors who are experts in the field of probiotics.
 Their Chief Scientist is Dr Gregor Reid, Ph.D., a world-renowned specialist in beneficial microbes.
 He serves as the Chair of the United Nations World Health Organization Expert Panel on Probiotics.
 And he led the group that authored the globally accepted definition of ‘probiotics’.
 Additionally, Seed has a Scientific Advisory Board, made up of male and female MDs and PhDs.